Skip Menu

 What options do I have?

 There are no treatments that can be performed to improve the situation in this case, because the amount of placental share for each twin is fixed and cannot be changed.
 Amnioreduction and laser treatment are not beneficial, and could make things worse (as the underlying problem is not a matter of transfusion between the twins).
 Management is based on keeping a very close watch on the smaller twin.
 This may allow us to see when the smaller one is starting to show signs of difficulty.
 Depending on the stage of the pregnancy this may lead to hospitalization for closer monitoring or delivery.
 It is very important to keep very close vigilance on the smaller twin because stillbirth in that twin could possibly lead to serious problems even in the survivor (due to the vascular connections between them).
-In severe, early cases of unequal sharing in which the smaller twin is severely growth restricted and at significant risk for demise before a viable gestational age is attainable, radio-frequency ablation (RFA) of umbilical cord flow to that twin may be an option, in order to protect the normally grown twin from the adverse effects stillbirth of the other twin could have.
+In severe, early cases of unequal sharing in which the smaller twin is severely growth restricted and at significant risk for demise before a viable gestational age is attainable, selective termination of umbilical cord flow to that twin may be an option, in order to protect the normally grown twin from the adverse effects stillbirth of the other twin could have.

 At our center, we offer close monitoring by a combination of ultrasound and non-stress tests up to 3 times/week, and in some cases, in-hospital continuous monitoring and watching the pregnancy for signs of danger to the smaller twin.
 In this way, we maximize the benefits of longer gestation and maturity of the fetuses while maintaining close surveillance of the small twin for signs necessitating delivery.